Web Content Display (Global)

 Recognition of Aboriginal Cultural Knowledge and Learning

-As highlighted in the Alice Springs (Mparntwe) Education Declaration and the recent Shergold review into senior secondary pathways, Aboriginal students should be able to draw on their cultural knowledge and competency to demonstrate their learning, in language, or on Country, and have that learning formally recognised.
+As highlighted in the Alice Springs (Mparntwe) Education Declaration the Shergold review into senior secondary pathways, and other significant research, Aboriginal students should be able to draw on their cultural knowledge and competency to demonstrate their learning, in language, or on Country, and have that learning formally recognised.

 To ensure that SACE provides a more culturally responsive qualification that delivers opportunities for Aboriginal students to utilise their living history, languages and cultures as an integral part of their SACE, three recommendations were endorsed in-principle by the Board.
 These recommendations were:

-- Recognition of Aboriginal students’ cultural knowledge and learning
+- Formal recognition of Aboriginal students’ cultural knowledge and learning

 - Aboriginal students to provide evidence of learning in language

 - Recognition of the authority of Aboriginal Language and Culture custodians to teach and assess Aboriginal languages and cultures

 In September 2020, the SACE Board and our Aboriginal Allyship made a significant commitment to ensure all Aboriginal students would be able to demonstrate and share their language and cultural knowledge and understanding, and for these to be valued and recognised in the SACE.

 In 2022, the SACE Board worked closely with SACE Change Network schools to run a small-scale pilot to recognise Aboriginal students’ cultural knowledge and learning, including:

 - Community led learning - students have their cultural knowledge and learning verified by a local Aboriginal authority and recognised by the SACE in partnership with the school

 - Self-directed cultural learning - students explore and develop their Aboriginal culture and identity and have this learning recognised as part of their SACE